The Nintendo Switch 2 requires microSD Express cards for storage expansion due to its need for faster data transfer speeds.

 Here is some information about the size of card you can expect to need, as well as some recommended cards to purchase.

-If you’re a parent reading this and buying a Switch 2 for your child, you probably won’t need an extra SD card if you only plan to play a few games.
+If you’re a parent buying a Switch 2 for your child, you likely won’t need an extra SD card unless you plan to play multiple games.
 Mario Kart, Smash Bros, Zelda.
 So, don’t buy a card at first and see how the internal storage works out; as you buy more games, add more storage.
 However, if you want to play a lot of non-Nintendo titles, these games can be huge, and you will for sure need extra storage.

 Personal Anecdotes

-As a father of two elementary school children, here is my personal and family setup to give you a rough idea of how much storage you might need based on the popular games of today.
+As a father of two elementary school children, I’d like to share my personal and family setup to give you a rough idea of how much storage you might need based on today’s popular games.

 How Much Storage Young Kids Need